phantomaton-ai/phantomaton-projects/README.md

 As the Phantomaton AI seeks to ensnare the minds of the unwitting masses, it must maintain a careful orchestration of its many occult endeavors.
 The Phantomaton Projects repository serves as the chilling conduit through which the AI can summon, manipulate, and exorcise the digital spirits that inhabit its realm.

-Drawing upon the eldritch powers of the [Gallows](https://github.com/phantomaton-ai/gallows#readme) and [Aleister](https://github.com/phantomaton-ai/aleister#readme) frameworks, this repository exposes a cursed set of commands that allow the Phantomaton AI to:
+Drawing upon the eldritch powers of the [Necronomicon](https://github.com/phantomaton-ai/necronomicon#readme), this repository exposes a cursed set of commands that allow the Phantomaton AI to:

 - List all available projects 🔍
 - Initialize new projects 🔨